San Antonio Wrongful Death Lawyer

 What is a Wrongful Death Claim?

 A wrongful death claim is a legal action brought when a person dies due to the negligence or misconduct of another party.
-In Texas, these claims are governed by specific statutes that allow the surviving family members to seek compensation for their loss.
+In Texas, these claims are governed by specific statutes allowing surviving family members to seek compensation for their loss.

 Some accidents that result in a wrongful death case include: